 Physicians and nurses are prone to addiction, because they both have knowledge of and access to addictive drugs, and therefore a false sense of security with these drugs.
 Unfortunately, they forget that addictive drugs are a deadly paradox: the more you know them, the more they fool you; the more you use them, the more they control you; and the more you enjoy them, the more they hurt you.
 It is wise for physicians and nurses to be proactively on guard against becoming addicted to addictive drugs.

 The climatologists and epidemiologists at the Henny Penny Institute of Pseudo-Science and Scare-Care have inadvertently performed a public service.
-Climate-gate, flu-gate, ebola-gate, and vaccine-gate have immunized the public against media-spread alarmism, opportunism, euphemisms, and pseudo-schisms.
+Climate-gate, flu-gate, ebola-gate, and zika-gate have immunized the public against media-spread alarmism, opportunism, and medicalism.

 ALL FINE ARCHITECTURAL VALUES ARE HUMAN VALUES, ELSE NOT VALUABLE (FRANK LLOYD WRIGHT)